Melbourne, Derbyshire front garden/driveway

 Gravel surfaces offer the ideal solution, as rainwater permeates in situ.
 However, over time, vehicles running across gravel do have a tendency to cause ‘beaching’ or ‘waves’ in the gravel, which is unsightly.
 Gravel does also have a tendency to disperse.
-We therefore specified the use of locally-sourced Derbyshire angled limestone gravel, and hidden beneath a recycled plastic grid system to support the vehicles’ weight, and combat gravel dispersal and beaching.
+I therefore specified the use of locally-sourced Derbyshire angled limestone gravel, and hidden beneath a recycled plastic grid system to support the vehicles’ weight, and combat gravel dispersal and beaching.
 Large gaps and a slight fall to the paving also allowed rainwater to soak away in situ.
 Large contemporary paving slabs were utilised to correspond with the dark lower few courses of house brickwork.

 A bespoke cedar bin screen was erected to hide the recycling bins, yet allow for easy access.